-- 1. Push the "RESET" button to select one of the following indicator light activity settings: - The indicator light will stay on when activated.
-(This setting is selected when the indicator light stays on.)
+- Push the "RESET" button to select one of the following indicator light activity settings: - The indicator light stays on when activated.
+(This setting is selected when the indicator light stays on.) - The indicator light flashes when activated.
+(This setting is selected when the indicator light flashes four times per second.) - The indicator light is deactivated; in other words, it does not come on or flash.
+(This setting is selected when the indicator light flashes once every two seconds.)

-- The indicator light will flash when activated.
-(This setting is selected when the indicator light flashes four times per second.) - The indicator light is deactivated; in other words, it will not come on or flash.
-(This setting is selected when the indicator light flashes once every two seconds.) - 2.
 Push the "SELECT" button to confirm the selected indicator light activity.
 The control mode changes to the shift timing indicator light activation function.